Lloyd Honeyghan: European welterweight champion

 On 5 January 1985 he captured the European welterweight title with a highly impressive third-round knockout of future two-time super-welterweight world champion Gianfranco Rosi in Perugia, Italy.
 In sparring preparing for the contest Honeyghan had been knocked out by former ABA champion David Dent, who was not known as a puncher.
-However, it didn't affect his performance as he achieved the rare feat of a foreign fighter obtaining a victory in Italy.
+However, it did not affect his performance as he achieved the rare feat of a foreign fighter obtaining a victory in Italy.
 Following this, Honeyghan defeated R W Smith (better known as Robert Smith) who is the current General Secretary of the British Boxing Board of Control in six rounds.
 He kept extremely busy during 1985, defeating three US contenders in world title challenger Roger Stafford, followed by Danny Paul and Ralph Twinning.

 Honeyghan and Lawless parted company because Honeyghan believed that Lawless was spending too much time on the career of Frank Bruno and not enough on his career.
-As such the two couldn't get on and things came to a head following an altercation between Honeyghan and his trainer Jimmy Tibbs, in the Royal Oak gym run by Lawless.
-Apparently Honeyghan turned up late for training and an argument between the two ensued ending with bystanders having to drag them apart.
+As such the two could not get on and things came to a head following an altercation between Honeyghan and his trainer Jimmy Tibbs, in the Royal Oak gym run by Lawless.
+An argument between the two ended up with bystanders having to drag them apart.
 Following the incident, Lawless banned Honeyghan from his gym; Honeyghan promptly signed with Mickey Duff.

 Honeyghan appointed former British featherweight champion Bobby Neill as his new trainer and closed out 1985 with a stoppage victory over fellow world rated Briton and former stablemate Sylvester Mittee, for the British, European, and Commonwealth welterweight titles.

 On 20 May 1986 Honeyghan stopped top US contender Horace Shufford in eight rounds in London, earning him a title shot against the unbeaten and undisputed welterweight world champion Donald Curry of the US.